AntitheticalElysium/KRAFT/README.md

 ## 6. Conclusions and Future Work

-Sure!
-Here's a more concise version of your **Conclusions and Future Work** section, while preserving all key insights:

----

-## 6. Conclusions and Future Work

 ### 6.1.
 Conclusions

 * Careful feature engineering—especially optimized daily item features—was critical for memory efficiency and model performance.